Configuration files¶

 parent_patterns(pattern)[source]¶

-Stops when reaching the root folder.
+Stops when reaching the root folder, the stop_at boundary, or an inaccessible directory.

 Return type: